oauth-wg/oauth-first-party-apps/draft-parecki-oauth-first-party-apps.md

 ## E-Mail Confirmation Code

 A user may be required to provide an e-mail confirmation code as part of an authentication ceremony to prove they control an e-mail address.
-The user provides an e-mail address and is then requried to enter a verification code sent to the e-mail address.
+The user provides an e-mail address and is then required to enter a verification code sent to the e-mail address.
 If the correct verification code is returned to the Authorization Server, it issues Access and Refresh Tokens.

 * The Client collects an e-mail address from the user.
 * The Client sends the e-mail address in an Authorization Challenge Request ({{challenge-request}}) to the Authorization Challenge Endpoint ({{authorization-challenge-endpoint}}).